BioDepot/fiji-demo/README.md

 #### 2	Connect to Bwb with a browser or VNC client

 To use Bwb, the user can use a browser (Chrome/Firefox/Safari) or a VNC client (e.g. RealVNC).
-Instructions are  given in  ([the Bwb documentation)](https://github.com/biodepot/biodepot-workflow-builder#overview-running-bwb).
+Instructions are  given in [the Bwb documentation](https://github.com/biodepot/biodepot-workflow-builder#overview-running-bwb).
 In most cases, the browser should be set to localhost:6080 if the Bwb server is started on a laptop or the \<ip of the remote machine>:6080  if started on a remote or cloud server.
 In addition, to connect to Bwb on the cloud, a port must be opened and forwarded to allow browser and client to communicate with Bwb.
 The exact methodology will depend on the cloud provider.
 Some instructions for Amazon web services are provided [here](https://github.com/BioDepot/BioDepot-workflow-builder#how-do-i-run-bwb-on-the-cloud)

 #### 3	Using Fiji as a standalone app